-The literal photograph reduces us to the scandal of horror, not to horror itself.
+The literal photograph reduces us to the scandal of horror, not the point where the meaning is no longer the truth of the actor but the political relation of the situation. -Roland Barthes

--Roland Barthes

 People were murdered for the camera; and some photographers and a television camera crew departed without taking a picture in the hope that in the absence of cameramen acts might not be committed.
 Others felt that the mob was beyond appeal to mercy.
 They stayed and won Pulitzer Prizes.
 Were they right?